 Life in the camp

 Auschwitz Concentration Camp opened in former Polish army barracks in June 1940.
-Twenty brick buildings were adapted, of which 6 were two-story and 14 were single-story.
-At the end of 1940, prisoners began adding second stories to the single-story blocks.
+Twenty brick buildings were adapted, of which 6 were two-storeys and 14 were single-story.
+At the end of 1940, prisoners began adding second stories to the single-storey blocks.
 The following spring, they started erecting 8 new blocks.
 This work reached completion in the first half of 1942.
-The result was a complex of 28 two-story blocks, the overwhelming majority of which were used to house prisoners.
+The result was a complex of 28 two-storeys blocks, the overwhelming majority of which were used to house prisoners.
 As a rule, there were two large rooms upstairs and a number of smaller rooms downstairs.
 The blocks were designed to hold about 700 prisoners each after the second stories were added, but in practice they housed up to 1,200.